Junhan-Chen/junhanchen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Junhan Chen is an Electrical and Electronic Engineering student at the University of Liverpool, enrolled in a 2+2 joint programme after transferring from Xi’an Jiaotong-Liverpool University. :contentReference[oaicite:0]{index=0}
+Junhan Chen is currently a Year 2 [Electrical and Electronic Engineering](https://www.liverpool.ac.uk/xjtlu/courses/electrical-engineering-beng/electrical-and-electronic-engineering-beng-hons-electrical-and-electronic-engineering-xjtlu-pathway) student at the [University of Liverpool](https://www.liverpool.ac.uk/), United Kingdom, enrolled through a 2+2 joint programme after transferring from [Xi’an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en), China, where he received the Academic Achievement Award for ranking in the top 10% of the programme.

-His academic interests include electrical circuits, power systems, control systems, and electronic system design. :contentReference[oaicite:1]{index=1}

-He has completed internships in building automation systems and power control equipment engineering, and has participated in research on LoRa-based GPS-free geolocation systems using ESP32 microcontrollers. :contentReference[oaicite:2]{index=2}
+During his studies, he has completed a broad range of coursework in electrical and electronic engineering and has gained practical engineering experience through internships involving power control equipment and building automation systems.
+He has also participated in research projects related to embedded systems and Internet of Things (IoT).